 - Moonrise 21:36

 |Pressure:||30.24" (1024 hpa)|

 |Record High||15°C (59°F) (2006)|

 Weather Overview for Milan

 Europe’s fashion capital is humid for much of the year, making winters damp and summers muggy, so keep this in mind when choosing your designer silk outfit.
 Annually, the city has an average humidity of 75% but it can hit the 80’s come summer time.
-The humidity and high precipitation is why Milan experiences, an average of 49 thunderstorms per year!
+The humidity and high precipitation is why Milan experiences an average of 49 thunderstorms per year!

-Summer in Milan sees an average daily temperature of about 21°C, with July and August being the hottest months witnessing average maximums of 28°C to 29°C. The high humidity can make this uncomfortable.
-June and September see average highs in the mid 20s which might be considered preferable.
+Summer is the best time of year to visit Milan if you’re looking for hot, sunny weather.
+As a result, the season is peak tourist time, so expect to see packed hotels and busy cafés if you’re visiting at this time.
+Summer in Milan sees an average daily temperature of about 21°C, with July and August being the hottest months witnessing average maximums of 29°C. The heat waves and high humidity can make this uncomfortably hot for some travellers and come August, many locals flee the city and head to the coast to escape the muggy heat.
+June and September see average highs in the mid 20’s which might be considered preferable.